mbhynes/skelo/README.md

 [3959 rows x 2 columns]
 ```
-- Alternatively, we could also transform a datafrom into the forecast probabilities of victory for the player "winner_name":
+- Alternatively, we could also transform a datafrom into the forecast probabilities of victory for the player `"winner_name"`:
 ```
 >>> model.transform(df, output_type='prob')